Givup/cmdrpg/ideas.md

 - Heat stroke (low thirst and high temperature)					[x]

 - Some other 'village' structures (wells, ???)					[ ]
+	- Houses should have their own tiles, so temperature could be manageable by staying inside

 - Smaller FOV													[ ]

 - Stuff in the houses (just random stuff atm)					[ ]